-We also manage our modules centrally to reduce costs, capital expenditure and complexity.
+We coordinate the use of modules centrally to reduce costs, capital expenditure and complexity.
 We are seeking to reduce expenditure in the modular toolkits, while at the same time facilitating widespread electrification and a focus on autonomous systems.
-We want to achieve this through a considerable reduction in complexity using streamlined platforms that synergize but do not overlap.
+We wish to achieve this through a considerable reduction in complexity using streamlined platforms that synergize but do not overlap.
 To this end, the individual Group brands draw on the modular toolkits, thus creating synergies between the various models of a product line, as well as across the product lines.
-By streamlining the toolkits, we are giving ourselves the financial leeway needed for developments in the future trends of digitalization and autonomous driving.
-The high-volume passenger car brands have introduced the model-line organization, thus strengthening their responsibility for the success of vehicle projects, improving project work across different cross-departmental areas, accelerating decision-making and intensifying the focus on project results.
+By optimizing the toolkits, we are giving ourselves the financial leeway needed for developments in topics of importance for the future.

 Pooling strengths with strategic alliances

-The aim of our future program TOGETHER 2025+ is to transform our core business and to establish a mobility solutions business area at the same time.
+The aim of our NEW AUTO strategy is to transform our core business activities and to expand the mobility solutions business area at the same time.
 It is decisive to the success of this plan that we place our innovative strength on even broader foundations.

-Within the Volkswagen Group, we combine technological innovation activities in the Volkswagen Group Innovation unit.
-At seven locations worldwide in the USA, Europe and Asia, employees are working on sustainable solutions for urban and interurban mobility systems in line with our strategic vision “Shaping mobility – for generations to come”.
-Technologies and activities from Volkswagen Group Innovation that are ready for pre-development are regularly transferred to our Group brands.
-This means that the areas of digitalization, sustainability and e-mobility receive continuous support through innovative projects.
+Within the Volkswagen Group, we combine our technological innovation activities in the Volkswagen Group Innovation unit.
+At seven locations worldwide in the USA, Europe and Asia, employees are working on sustainable solutions for urban and interurban mobility systems in line with our motto “Mobility for generations to come”.
+Technologies and activities that are ready for pre-development are regularly transferred from Volkswagen Group Innovation to our Group brands to ensure that the areas of digitalization, sustainability and e-mobility receive continuous support in innovative projects.
 In this way, we are creating an agile innovation structure that allows us to initiate new milestone projects with innovative international partners, even at short notice.

 Growth in the mobility sector is strongly defined through regional innovation activities.
 Volkswagen therefore concentrates its strategic venture-capital activities and partnerships in the Group’s international innovation ecosystem.
-This helps us to identify the regional needs of customers more precisely, to adjust our product range correspondingly and to establish competitive cost structures.
+This helps us to identify the regional needs of customers more precisely, to adjust our product range accordingly and to establish competitive cost structures.
 In doing so, we rely to a greater extent than in the past on partnerships, acquisitions and venture-capital investments and manage investment selection centrally so as to generate maximum value for the Group and its brands.
-It is against this backdrop that we have formed an alliance with Ford Motor Company with the intention of working together on the development of vans and mid-sized pickups.
+It is against this backdrop that we formed an alliance with Ford Motor Company.
 At the beginning of June 2020, Ford Motor Company and Volkswagen AG signed additional contracts within their existing global alliance for light commercial vehicles, electrification and autonomous driving.
-The contracts serve as the foundation for a total of three vehicle projects.
-In addition to the existing collaboration on the mid-sized pickup, projects are underway for a city van and a one-tonne cargo van.
-In total, the three alliance projects amount to a volume of approximately 8 million vehicles over the entire model cycle.
-In addition, we are investing with Ford in Argo AI, a company that is working on the development of a system for autonomous driving.
-This alliance allows both car companies to integrate Argo AI’s self-driving system into their own models independently of each other.
-The system is to make fully automated driving possible, and thus to open up new opportunities, particularly for ride-sharing providers and delivery services in urban areas through the use of fully automated vehicles.
-At the start of June 2020, a transaction was completed with Argo AI and Ford on cooperation to develop autonomous driving.
-Subsequently, the Volkswagen Group company AID was incorporated into Argo AI.
-In addition, Ford intends to use the Modular Electric Drive Toolkit (MEB) developed by Volkswagen for a zero-emissions volume model that should be offered in Europe from 2023.
+Among other things, the contracts serve as the foundation for a total of three vehicle projects: a mid-sized pickup, a city van and a one-tonne cargo van.
+In addition, Ford will use the Modular Electric Drive Toolkit (MEB) developed by Volkswagen for two electric volume models that are expected to be offered in Europe from 2023.
 The aim of the cooperation is to place both Volkswagen and Ford in a position that enables them to improve their competitiveness, tailor their products to better meet the needs of customers worldwide and at the same time to leverage synergies related to cost and investment.

-We support the design of the framework conditions for the approval and introduction of our own self-driving system by our active involvement in public projects.
-The experience we are gathering here will benefit the Group brands and thus also our customers.
+To design the framework conditions for the approval and introduction of our own self-driving system, we are actively involved in public projects.
+The experience we are gathering here benefits the Group brands and thus our customers.